 UTSA offers training, awareness, prevention and education programs to prevent students from becoming the victims of intimate and interpersonal violence.
 These ongoing initiatives include:

 This online program, which is mandatory training for new freshmen under the age of 21, educates students about alcohol, empowers them to make well-informed decisions about alcohol and provides simple strategies to help students stay safe.
 The course includes case studies and interactive exercises.
-It is managed by Student Health Services.
-Learn more at www.utsa.edu/health/alcoholEDU/ or 210-458-4142.
+Learn more at firstname.lastname@example.org or 210-458-4142.

 Sexual Assault Prevention